The Growth of Skid Steers and Skid Steer Tires

 - Galaxy Super Smooth: Flat tread and the maximum amount of usable rubber make this a favorite for hard-surface applications

 No matter what application you use your skid steer in, Galaxy will have a tire for it.
-Galaxy has been there since the beginning and continues to set the standard for skid steer performance by both updating their classic offerings, creating new tires, and adopting new technologies to handle the growing list of applications they are expected to perform in.
+Galaxy has been there since the beginning and continues to set the standard for skid steer performance by updating its classic offerings, creating new tires, and adopting new technologies to handle the growing list of applications they are expected to perform in.